 While aggression is common in all dogs to an extent, some breeds are more predisposed to be extremely aggressive by nature (9, 10).
-For example, the rare breed of Jindo dog are known to be aggressive towards strangers because it’s in their genes (11).
+For example, the rare breed of Jindo dog is known to be aggressive towards strangers because it's in their genes (11).
 The same has been observed with Shiba Inu (12) and several other dog breeds.

-A highly reactive dog is more likely to be aggressive
+Reactive dogs are more likely to be aggressive

 To put it further into context, if you are walking your dog and you know he's jumpy, be mindful when he is near strangers, other dogs, and especially children.
 It goes without saying that it's also a good idea to consult with a professional dog trainer about this.

 This is especially important when it comes to kids.
-Children naturally tend to move quickly, unpredictably and be noisy.
+Children naturally tend to move quickly, unpredictably, and be noisy.
 A dog that has a high reactivity to stimuli may pose a real threat to kids.
-Therefore, to be safe, owners with highly reactive dogs should keep a safe distance between their dogs and children, and especially unfamiliar children.
+Therefore, to be safe, owners with highly reactive dogs should keep a safe distance between their dogs and children, especially unfamiliar children.

-Owners with highly reactive dogs may also train their dogs to be less reactive to stimuli by purposely exposing them to sudden sounds and movement in a safe environment, where the dog can learn that these stimuli do not present danger, and therefore do not warrant aggression.
+Owners with highly reactive dogs may also train their dogs to be less reactive to stimuli by purposely exposing them to sudden sounds and movement in a safe environment, where the dog can learn that these stimuli do not present danger and, therefore, do not warrant aggression.